DANS-KNAW/easy-deposit-api/src/test/resources/manual-test/readme.md

 Examine cookies with developer tools of a browser.
 See the test classes in the servlets package for expected behaviour.

-Note that `upload.html`, adjust it to one you created before on `deasy`.

 Manual tests
 ------------